not-only-code/metadata-ui-api/documentation/background.md

 ## Research

-To create something core-worthy, research into the architecture of these libraries is necessary, to take insight from their experiences, and find desirable architectural patterns for our needs.
+To take insight from these libraries, we researched their architecture to uncover desirable architectural patterns for a core-worthy plugin.

 ## Existing Post Meta Libraries